-You know those people who are effortlessly cool and still laid-back and fun?
+Think of those effortlessly cool, laid-back, and fun-loving couples who seem to have it all.
 That’s Tory and Drew.
-Their wedding—a hybrid of classic style, bohemian touches, and playful fall floral and industrial elements—felt like an organic extension of who they are as a couple.
+Their Loyola Chapel and Evergreen Museum and Library wedding—a hybrid of classic style, bohemian touches, and playful fall floral and industrial elements—felt like an organic extension of who they are as a couple.
 The stylish vision of this romantic wedding was brought into reality by the ever-so-chic and talented Elizabeth of East Made Co., the couple’s planner and stylist.

 And of course Drew: classically cool in his bespoke suit from Baltimore’s version of Anthony Sinclair (James Bond’s original tailor), Christopher Schafer Clothier.

 The couple did a first look and a few formal shots and an emotional gift exchange at their venue before hurrying off to the church.
 I always recommend a first look!
 It helps ease the stress of the day and gets all of the formalities out of the way before the ceremony so clients can have fun at their party.